lockss/lockss.github.io/administrators/classic-lockss/upgrading-java.md

 ---
 layout: page
-title: Java 8 Upgrade Instructions:
+title: Java 8 Upgrade Instructions
 ---

 To get back to the Classic LOCKSS Homepage use [this link](./index.md)